MariaInesRibeiro98/GameBus-HealthBehaviorMining/README.md

 ## 🙏 Acknowledgments

-- GameBus platform for providing the API
+- GameBus platform for providing the API and data access
-- OCED standard for process mining
+- OCEL/OCED standards for process mining
 - Google Places API for location categorization
+- PM4Py community for process mining tools
 - All contributors and users of this framework

 ## 📧 Contact